-The device should, as far as possible, always be switched on using the rotary switch on the front of the device.
+The device should, as far as possible, always be switched on using the toggle switch on the front of the device.
 Alternatively this can take place using an external cutout (contactor, circuit breaker) of suitable current capacity.

-After switching on, the display will first show some device related information (model, firmware versions etc.) and then a language selection screen for 3 seconds.
+After switching on, the display firsts show the manufacturers logo and device related information, as well as a language selection screen (for 3 s) and will then be ready for use.
 In setup (see section "3.4.3.
-Configuration via MENU" in the second level menu "General settings" is an option "Input after power ON" in which the user can determine the condition of the DC input after power-up.
-Factory setting here is "OFF", meaning that the DC input on power-up is always switched off.
-"Restore" means that the last condition of the DC input will be restored, either on or off.
+Configuration via MENU"), in the second level menu "General settings" is an option "Input after power ON" in which the user can determine the condition of the DC input after power-up.
+Factory setting here is "OFF", meaning that the DC input will always be switched off on power-up, while "Restore" means that the last condition of the DC input will be restored, either on or off.
 All set values are also restored.